-Services that are covered for you What you must pay when you get these services One pair of eyeglasses or contact lenses after each cataract surgery \$0 copayment that includes insertion of an intraocular lens.
-(If you have two separate All Places of Treatment cataract operations, you cannot reserve the benefit after the first Supplemental vision benefits surgery and purchase two eyeglasses after the second surgery.)
-You are covered for supplemental Covered eyeglasses after cataract surgery includes standard frames vision benefits.
-See the and lenses as defined by Medicare; any upgrades are not covered supplemental vision benefit (including, but not limited to, deluxe frames, tinting, progressive lenses, description at the end of this chart or anti-reflective coating). for details.
-You are also covered for supplemental vision benefits that Original Medicare does not cover.
-These benefits are detailed separately at the end of this chart.
-Please note: the network of providers for your supplemental vision benefits may be different than the network of providers for the Original Medicare vision benefits listed above.
+Services that are covered for you What you must pay when you get these services - All Places of Treatment For people with diabetes, screening for diabetic retinopathy is covered once per year • One pair of eyeglasses or contact lenses after each cataract surgery Eyewear (Post Cataract Surgery) that includes insertion of an intraocular lens.
+(If you have two separate \$0 copayment All Places of Treatment cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Supplemental vision benefits Covered eveglasses after cataract surgery includes standard frames You are covered for supplemental and lenses as defined by Medicare; any upgrades are not covered vision benefits.
+See the (including, but not limited to, deluxe frames, tinting, progressive lenses, supplemental vision benefit or anti-reflective coating). description at the end of this chart You are also covered for supplemental vision benefits that Original for details.
+Medicare does not cover.
+These benefits are detailed separately at the end of this chart. - Please note: the network of providers for your supplemental vision benefits may be different than the network of providers for the Original Medicare vision benefits listed above.
 The (preventive service) only applies to Glaucoma Screening.
 Prior authorization requirements may apply.
-"Welcome to Medicare" preventive visit In-Network: There is no coinsurance, The plan covers the one-time "Welcome to Medicare" preventive visit.
+"Welcome to Medicare" preventive visit In-Network: There is no coinsurance.
+The plan covers the one-time "Welcome to Medicare" preventive visit.
 The copayment, or deductible for the visit includes a review of your health, as well as education and counseling "Welcome to Medicare" preventive about the preventive services you need (including certain screenings and visit. shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Wigs (related to chemotherapy treatment) In-Network: \$0 copayment You are covered for up to \$500 maximum benefit per calendar year for wigs related to chemotherapy treatment through a participating DME provider.
+Prior authorization requirements may apply.